rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

     (Left _) <|> r = r
     r <|> _ = r
 ```
-_(Note: transformers package has an instance in the deprecated `Control.Monad.Trans.Error` module that conflicts with the above instance,  in a real code a `newtype` would be needed to avoid this conflict)_
+_(Note: transformers package has a conflicting instance in the deprecated `Control.Monad.Trans.Error` module,  in a real code a `newtype` would be needed to avoid this conflict)_

 I have included `Monoid e => Alternative (Either e)` instance as a warm-up and to discuss the laws.